-This section will help you to manage asthma in children aged 5-11 years of age.
+This section will help you to manage asthma in children aged 5-11 years.

 For younger children, please see our children aged under 5 page.